tigera-cs/Kubernetes-and-Container-Security-Instructor-Led-Workshop/6. Chapter 2 - Cluster & Pod - Image Assurance/image_assurance.md

 You may also want to scan a registry before pulling any image from it.
 To do so:

-- Download the tigera-scanner locally:
+- Download the tigera-scanner to the bastion:

 ```
 sudo curl -Lo tigera-scanner https://installer.calicocloud.io/tigera-scanner/v3.18.0-1.1-1/image-assurance-scanner-cli-linux-amd64